GreptimeTeam/docs/docs/reference/sql/information-schema/region-statistics.md

+---
+description: Provides detailed information about a region's statistics, including the total number of rows, disk size, and more.
+These statistics are approximate values.
+---

 # REGION_STATISTICS

 The `REGION_STATISTICS` table provides detailed information about a region's statistics, including the total number of rows, disk size, and more.
 These statistics are approximate values.